jerodriguezs/jerodriguezs.github.io/_pages/research.md

 - The Effect of School Counselors on Middle and High Schools Discipline.

-- Impact of Low-Tech Educational Interventions: Experimental Evidence from School Closures in Nepal and the Philippines.
+- Impact of Tech-Based Parent Information: Experimental Evidence from School Closures in Nepal and the Philippines.
   [*with N. Angrist and C. Cullen*]

 - [Elite Universities and the Public Sector Labor Market.](https://jerodriguezs.github.io/files/eliteu_pubsector_paper.pdf){:target="_blank"}